 - Facilitate positive self-talk.

-Revolutionize your classroom
+Revolutionize your teaching

 If you’re hungry for some more actionable information on this topic, check out some professional development opportunities.
 Learn more about Brandman University’s Growth Mindset course.